Use Relative Measured Volatility (RMV) To Reveal Tight Price Action

 Year: 2020

-Shorting With Relative Measured Volatility (RMV)
+Shorting Stocks with Relative Measured Volatility

 The RMV Indicator can also help find potential areas to short against.
 Just like trading on the long side, when you short a stock look for tight price areas to help identify clear pivots while providing clear risk.